sofyankirat/alx-low_level_programming/0x08-recursion/README.md

 Prototype: int _pow_recursion(int x, int y);
 If y is lower than 0, the function should return -1
 FYI: The standard library provides a different function: pow.
-Run man pow to learn more.
+Run man pow to learn more. script 6: Write a function that returns the natural square root of a number.
+Prototype: int _sqrt_recursion(int n);
+If n does not have a natural square root, the function should return -1
+FYI: The standard library provides a different function: sqrt.
+Run man sqrt to learn more.